 Miranda creates atmospheric paintings inspired by the feeling of being in an expansive landscape.
 Her work contains suggestions of watery valleys, misty horizons, and hills veiled in soft, glowing light.
 She is particularly drawn to the twilight hours and the threshold where land meets sky.

-This deep engagement with nature is not just aesthetic, but also reflective of the realities of our time.
-In the context of climate change and environmental instability, her focus on nature’s beauty and power becomes a call to awareness.
-While her work often leans into the calming, meditative qualities of the natural world, it is underpinned by a recognition of its fragility, a perspective that informs her commitment to sustainable practices.
+This deep engagement with nature is not just aesthetic.
+In the context of climate change her focus on nature's beauty and power becomes a call to awareness.
+The power and energy in her work is underpinned by a recognition of nature's fragility, a perspective that informs her commitment to sustainable practices.
 She uses recycled, natural, and responsibly sourced materials wherever possible, ensuring her creative methods align with the values embedded in her work.